Following bailout, Moody’s downgrades Russia’s No. 2 bank

 But its assets also included a city property empire that unravelled with the construction industry collapse that followed the 2008 global recession.

-The size of the bailout far outweighed analyst expectations and prompted Standard and Poor's ratings agency earlier this week to extend VTB's CreditWatch status, meaning it faced a possible downgrade.
+The size of the bailout far outweighed analyst expectations and prompted Standard and Poor’s ratings agency earlier this week to keep VTB on its CreditWatch list of institutions facing imminent downgrades.

 S&P said the entire episode raised red flags for Russia’s banking sector as a whole.